-Since the introduction of Nissan LEAF and Chevrolet Volt in December 2010, the electric vehicle (EV) market has grown at an unprecedented rate in the US.
-In 2012, around 100,000 vehicles with an electric battery were sold in contiguous US and this number has increased five-fold, reaching 508,174 units in 2020.
+Since the introduction of Nissan LEAF and Chevrolet Volt in December 2010, the US EV market has grown exponentially in the last decade.
+In 2012, around 100,000 vehicles with an electric battery were sold in contiguous US and this number increased five-fold, reaching 508,174 units in 2020.
 Among them, plug-in hybrid EVs (PHEVs), which have both a rechargeable battery pack and a gasoline tank as a backup, made up for 90% of EV sales in 2012 but only half the sales by 2020.
 The rising EV type has been the battery EVs (BEVs), running solely on electricity stored in their battery packs, whose sales soared by almost 20 times, from 13,021 units in 2012 to 250,252 units in 2020.
-Figure 1 shows the growth of EVs from 2012-2020.
+Figure 1 shows the growth of the EV market from 2012-2020.

 Tesla is a major BEV manufacturer in the US.
-It unveiled the first modern-time EV in 2006, the Tesla Roadster, and subsequently introduced the flagship sedan Tesla Model S in mid 2012 and Model X in 2015.
-Tesla strengthened its leading position in the BEV market by bringing up its most popular Model 3, which sold 358,107 units in 3.5 years since its first delivery in mid 2017.
-This number is more than the sales of all non-Tesla BEVs from
+It introduced the flagship sedan Model S in mid 2012 and subsequently the SUV Model X in 2015, and strengthened its leading position in the BEV market by bringing up its most popular Model 3, selling an unprecedented 358,107 units in 3.5 years since its first delivery in mid 2017.
+This number is more than the sales of all non-Tesla BEVs from 2012-2020 combined.
+The four Tesla models (Model 3, S, X and Y) accounted for two-thirds of total BEV sales.
+Other major BEV models include Nissan LEAF, Chevrolet Bolt, Fiat 500e, Volkswagen e-Golf, among others.
+Table 1 shows the best-selling BEV models and their sales numbers.